theshivamlko/flutter_xr/README.md

 ```

 ### 2. Main Panel UI , without Orbits
 Just use same Flutter app as it is, no changes are required.
-The app run has normal Table app in Android XR.
+The app run has normal Tablet app in Android XR.

 **Technically u don't need plugin for Simple UI App , but for accessing Android XR SDK Native apis u can use this plugin**
 ```dart